There are new requirements for the Tour of Heroes app:

 hero property to a

-id to the URL.
+id to the route path.
 When routing to the hero whose

 id is 11,

-we could expect to see an URL such as this:
+you could expect to see a path such as this:

-We need to represent that variable part of the route with a parameter (or token) that stands for the hero’s
+You need to represent the variable part of the route with a parameter that stands for the hero’s

 The colon (:) in the path indicates that

-:id is a placeholder to be filled with a specific hero
+:id is a placeholder for a specific hero

 when navigating to the

-They click a hero whether that hero is displayed on the dashboard or in the heroes list.
+they click a hero name, whether the name is displayed on the dashboard or in the heroes list.

 The template won’t change.
-We'll display a hero the same way.
-The big changes are driven by how we get the hero.
+Hero names will display the same way.
+The major changes are driven by how you get hero names.

-You will no longer receive the hero in a parent component property binding.
+You will no longer receive the hero in a parent component property binding, so

 id parameter from the router’s